 - Can you explain your estimate-statement-insurance process?

 Neuropsychological service codes are structured based on time required for all aspects of the service— record reviewing, interviewing, testing, scoring, analyzing, and communicating results by writing and/or discussion.
 One of our providers will review the clinical information in your referral and decide how much time your services are anticipated to require.You will be charged for this estimated amount at the time of your appointment or prior to it.
 Once all components of your case are complete, we will send a statement to you that documents how the time was used, and how much it actually cost.
 If less time was needed than expected, we will refund you that amount.
-If more time was required than expected, we may bill you for the remaining balance.
+If more time was required than expected, we may bill you for the remaining balance up to the amount we estimated as a maximum cost.
 We try to make tailored and accurate estimates to prevent this from happening, but it does happen for various reasons from time to time.
 Sometimes this is due to needing to add tests due to what we learn about you as we go through the evaluation process.
 Sometimes, for various reasons the pacing of completing tests or going through interview is lengthier than anticipated.
 When the time required is greater than anticipated, you are responsible for the remaining balance.
-Once you have your statement, you can submit it to your insurance company for reimbursement per their guidelines.
-We will do our best to keep you informed if it appears likely that the final cost is going to exceed the estimate, particularly if you request that we do this.
+If it becomes clear that more time will be needed due to issues raised as records come in prior to your service or during interviews with you or family members, we will discuss this with you to consider a revised estimate.
+Once the service is complete and you have your statement, you can submit it to your insurance company for reimbursement per their guidelines.

 - Why don’t you take most insurances?